jigish/lq/README.md

       --match-int-greater-or-equal strings        print log lines only when the given field int is greater than or equals the given value. format: field>=value
       --match-int-less strings                    print log lines only when the given field int is less than the given value. format: field<value
       --match-int-less-or-equal strings           print log lines only when the given field int is less than or equals the given value. format: field<=value
+  -M, --match-regex strings                       print log lines only when the given field string regex matches the given value. format: field=value
       --match-time strings                        print log lines only when the given field time equals the given value. format: field=value
       --match-time-after strings                  print log lines only when the given field time is after the given value. format: field>value
       --match-time-after-or-equal strings         print log lines only when the given field time is after or equals the given value. format: field>=value